Sree Ramar Temple: Religious and social activities

 The temple serves the social and educational needs of the devotees by organizing activities for families and children.
 To serve the local community better, the temple recently underwent sculptural, repainting and general renovation work.

 Buddhism gods

 The temple also caters to the non-Hindu devotees.
-Statues of Buddha and Quan Yin (Goddess of Mercy) have been set up for non-Hindu devotees who frequent the temple.
+Statues of Buddha and Guan Yin (Goddess of Mercy) have been set up for non-Hindu devotees who frequent the temple.